cairis-platform/cairis/about.md

 Third, CAIRIS is scaleable.
 In most other tools, analysts are required to build models by hand.
 However, as models get bigger, this task gets increasingly harder.
 CAIRIS addresses this by automatically generating models based on connections between concepts that analysts make.
 CAIRIS deals with the messiness associated with visualising this data, so you don't have to.

 Fourth, CAIRIS doesn't attempt to be the 'one tool that rules them all'.
 CAIRIS works best when used in combination with other 'best of breed' tools.
 For example, CAIRIS has been used to import data from sources ranging from wiki pages and spreadsheets, to open source repositories about attack patterns.
-Moreover, in addition to generating models and documentation, CAIRIS can generate goal models that can be imported into other tools like [jUCMNav](http://jucmnav.softwareengineering.ca/ucm/bin/view/ProjetSEG/WebHome).
-CAIRIS also has an API, which makes it possible to build apps that can work with data from CAIRIS and other tools.
-Because of how CAIRIS has been implemented, it's also fairly easy to develop extensions to CAIRIS based on new insights we might want to draw from analytics from CAIRIS, or even new APIs.
+More recently, as illustrated [here](https://cairis.readthedocs.io/en/latest/usergoals.html#working-with-workbooks), we've been looking at how we can create partially populated Excel workbooks that users can complete and re-import back to CAIRIS.
+CAIRIS also has an [API](https://app.swaggerhub.com/apis/failys/CAIRIS), which makes it possible to build apps that work with data from CAIRIS and other tools.
+Because of how CAIRIS has been implemented, it's also fairly easy to [extend CAIRIS](https://cairis.readthedocs.io/en/latest/extending.html).

-Finally, although CAIRIS' origins are in specifying requirements, it has been recently extended to support the specification and analysis of software architectures as well.
+Finally, although CAIRIS' origins are in specifying requirements, it can also support the specification and analysis of software architectures as well.
 To date, we believe CAIRIS to be the only tool that supports the specification and analysis of both security requirements and security architectures.

 <h2>Is CAIRIS used in the real world?</h2>

-CAIRIS has been used in a number of real-world case studies.
-We're currently working with a number of companies (both large and small) who are looking to adopt CAIRIS.

-We're always interested in hearing from others interested in adopting the tool, so please [get in touch](mailto:sfaily@bournemouth.ac.uk) if you want to use CAIRIS and need help getting started.
+CAIRIS has been and is currently being used commercially, particularly in critical infrastructure domains such as Defence, Health, Transport, and Water Treatment.
+We're always keen to hear from companies (both large and small) interested in using CAIRIS.
+Please [get in touch](mailto:sfaily@bournemouth.ac.uk) if you want to use CAIRIS and need help gettting started.

 <h2>Are there any examples of CAIRIS in action?</h2>